White Collar Criminal Defense Attorney

 Additionally, there are many technical issues and defenses involving RICO indictments, such as the “single-episode rule,” DOJ’s Petite policy, extraterritorial application of RICO, the admissibility of uncharged crimes, whether the enterprise sufficiently affects interstate commerce, double-jeopardy, and the Reves “operation and management” test, all of which must be understood in order to properly defend against a RICO claim.

-A RICO VICAR Lawyer Can Be An Asset
+A RICO and VICAR Attorney Can Be An Asset

 When facing these matters, look for a team of attorneys with extensive experience litigating both criminal and civil cases white collar cases.
 You can benefit greatly from a firm that has the knowledge, experience, and the ability to complete projects in a timely manner and they will work aggressively to provide their clients with the best possible legal service, with a particular focus on avoiding unnecessary costs.